actuarialnematode/Mi-DNA/README.md

-Mi-DNA: **Web application for an integrated sequence variant interpretation processing pipeline**
+Mi-DNA: web application for an integrated sequence variant interpretation processing pipeline
 =======

 Documentation to follow...